davidrhoden/davidrhoden-basic-netlify/notes/auto-correct-stacks-pirogues-jun 14-2024.md

 Autocorrect just changed my invoice.
 Instead of billing for a conversation about ‘query caching’, I billed for ‘queer coaching’.
 I caught it but I wonder what the invoice payer would have thought we were doing on this website.
-Do they not understand I don’t look at the screen when I type?
+Do they (they being the autocorrect implementers) not understand I don’t look at the screen when I type?
 Eyes firmly fixed on the keyboard.

 ----